MiaoYuFei/437group11/README.md

 NOTICE: The local development server will monitor all changes to the project.
 You do not need to reload the server.

+NOTICE: The entry point of backend is in file `/backend/app.py`.
+It includes all the implementation of apis.

 ## Database

 This project uses MySQL 8.0 for database.